The 19 Most Popular Feedback Tools for Creative Projects

 Pros: Very simplistic concept, unlimited members.

-Cons: No video files are supported.
+Cons: No video files supported.
 You can’t upload a file without inviting at least one person to review it.

 Workfront is way more than just a feedback tool.
 It includes advanced functionality for teams and project management, but if you don’t need them, you should skip this one.
 The feedback component of workfront is also mostly designed for internal use.
 But it’s still really useful and especially interesting for new design companies who don’t have established processes and specific workflow tools.